 Add a panel that you saved in Visualize Library to your workpad.

-Select the panel you want to add.
+- Click Add from library, then select the panel you want to add.

 To use the customization options, open the panel menu, then select one of the following options: